Omoniyibecky/LITA-PROJECT/README.md

 - ﻿﻿Male accounted for 60.00%  of Employee Count.﻿﻿
 ﻿﻿

-- Performance rating by gender: No got the highest  83%than Yes with 16%
+- Performance rating by gender: No got the highest  83% than Yes with 16%

-- Job satisfaction by attrition count : No got the highest 80.4%   thenes with 28%
+- Job satisfaction by attrition count : No got the highest 80.4%   than Yes with 28%

 - Monthly income by attrition count: No got 71.7% higher than Yes with 28%